kenpower/AugmentedCane/cane assembly.md

 Once this has completed, you can eject the microSD card and insert it into the Raspberry Pi.
 You have finished installing the software and are ready to assemble the hardware.

+Due to a [bug](https://github.com/SkoltechRobotics/rplidar/issues/36#issuecomment-787668203) in the Lidar software, install

+`$ sudo pip3 install rplidar-roboticia`

 ## Building thehardware:

 1.To connect the camera to the Raspberry Pi, please see the Raspberry Pi Foundationinstructions: